ervikrant06/ervikrant06.github.io/_posts/2018-07-08-Kubernetes-Modify-Default-Namespace.md

 ---
 layout: post
-title: Change default namespace in kubernetes
+title: How to change kubernetes default namespace for issuing commands
+tags: kubernetes
-categories: kubernetes
+category: kubernetes
+author: vikrant
+comments: true
 ---

 How to change the default namespace for issuing the kubernetes command?